smartenergycontrol-be/SEC-HA-Integration/README.md

 You can choose your current contract en energy distributer trough postal code using the web UI.

 The integration will ask for your postal code (all Belgian postcodes supported) and an API key (contat us if you want access).
-The integration will get alle the up-to-date distribution tarifs for Belgiu (taxes, accijnzen, groene stoom WWK, capaciteits tarief etc) depending on where you live.
+The integration will get up-to-date distribution tarifs for Belgium (taxes, accijnzen, groene stoom WWK, capaciteits tarief etc) depending on where you live.
 You will be able to add all the existing Enegy contracts (fixed, flible and dynamic) that exist in the V-test from VREG (updated monthly).
-Select your current contract, add it as current, and select a nummber of other contracts from te list to compare.
+Add your contract, select it as current, and select a nummber of other contracts from te list to compare.
-See your real daily electricity cost with you existing contract and compare with other contracts or formulas out there.
+See your real daily electricity cost with your existing contract and compare with other contracts or formulas out there.

 ------